CitoEngine/docs.citoengine.org/source/installcitoengine.rst

 **Message Queue Configuration:**

+CitoEngine can be run on Amazon Web Services (AWS) cloud or onpremise.

-You can either use AWS:SQS or RabbitMQ as your message queue.
+If you are running CitoEngine on AWS, use AWS:SQS or if running onpremise, setup RabbitMQ as your message queue.
 Edit either of these configuration blocks and make sure you select ``QUEUE_TYPE`` to be either ``SQS`` or ``RABBITMQ``

 .. code-block:: python